Wednesday, March 9, 2011

 What a difference a day’s weather makes.

-We spent two nights camping at Lipson Cove before heading north and camping at Lowly Point, about 20 kilometres north-east of Whyalla.
-The next morning, we headed to Whyalla and, with the help of the Nuvi 1490T, found a laundromat within a shopping centre, so we killed two birds with one stone.
-We had checked online, and the road to Mount Ive was now open to 4wd and heavy vehicles, so we drove north to Iron Knob before stopping to reduce tyre pressures.
+We spent two nights camping at Lipson Cove before heading north to camp at Lowly Point, about 20 kilometres north-east of Whyalla.
+The next morning, we went to Whyalla and, with the help of the Nuvi 1490T, found a laundromat inside a shopping centre, so we killed two birds with one stone.
+We had checked online, and the road to Mount Ive was now open to 4WD and heavy vehicles, so we drove north to Iron Knob before stopping to reduce tyre pressures.

 Thursday 24th to Saturday 26th March at Mt Ive Station

 We were again surprised to find that we were the only ones camping at the station.
-We bought a mud map of the property showing the tracks and points of interest, and while we were there, we managed to see most of these.
+We purchased a mud map of the property, which showed the tracks and points of interest, and while we were there, we managed to see most of these.

 The highlight of being at Mt Ive is having access to Lake Gairdner.
 You cannot appreciate just how stunning it looks up close.
-Here are a selection of intimate shots:
+Here is a selection of intimate shots:

 On Sunday, 27th March, we left Mt.
 Ive and stopped for morning tea at Iron Knob, where I re-inflated the tyres before heading off to have lunch by the water at Port Germein.
 We then took the very scenic drive through Germien Pass on our way to Melrose.
 We spent two lovely nights camped here at the showgrounds.

-We were now on our way to Tanunda, stopping at Ardrossan for morning tea, which included cakes from the local bakery.
-We have stayed at the caravan park in Tanunda on numerous occasions.
-It's one of those parks with grassed sites instead of the unsightly ones with cement pads.
-We were interested in visiting the Barossa wineries again and buying some wine.
+We were eager to revisit the Barossa wineries and purchase some wine.
 Some of the wineries we visited included Peter Lehmann, Saltram, Chateau Tanunda, Chateau Yaldara, and, of course, Grant Burge.
-We purchased some lovely 2001 Holy Trinity wine here, and they arranged free delivery to our home.
+We purchased some lovely 2001 Holy Trinity wine there, and they arranged free delivery to our home.

-Mamre Brook House, the original home of William Salter, the founder of Saltram Wines.
+Mamre Brook House, the original residence of William Salter, the founder of Saltram Wines.

 We spent six days camping at Tanunda.
 Our next overnight stop was Camp 1149, "Bunnerungee Bridge," as listed in the Camps 6 book.
-This site is situated 198 kilometres south of Broken Hill.
-It’s a rather nice area about 500 metres from the road.
+This site is located 198 kilometres south of Broken Hill.
+It’s a rather pleasant area about 500 metres from the road.
 Not sure if there is always water here or if it's from recent rains in the area.

 Off to Broken Hill the next morning to shop and refuel before heading north to camp at the Packsaddle rest area just north of the roadhouse.

-The next morning saw us continuing north to Milparinka.
-It's been 17 years since our last visit, and unfortunately, the place looked better then.
-The pub has now closed, and the whole area appears quite sad.
-We paid a gold coin donation to view the police station and courthouse before leaving.
-Volunteers from Broken Hill come to man these buildings, some staying for several weeks to help maintain the facilities.
-We thought about camping at Evelyn Creek but decided against it and continued towards Tibooburra.
-The only change at Tibooburra since our last visit in 1994 is a new roadhouse with a store.
+Volunteers from Broken Hill come to staff these buildings, some staying for several weeks to help maintain the facilities.
+We considered camping at Evelyn Creek but decided against it and headed towards Tibooburra.
+The only change at Tibooburra since our last visit in 1994 is the construction of a new roadhouse with a store.

 During the night, the wind picked up and became strong enough to sway the van.
 It also started to rain, and it continued for most of the night.
 We drove to the roadhouse and refuelled the next morning, asking about road conditions.
 Staff suggested we would face no problems, so we headed to Wanaaring.
-After about 7 kilometres, the road became very slippery, with both 4wd and van sliding sideways.
+After about 7 kilometres, the road became very slippery, with both the 4WD vehicle and the van sliding sideways.
 All our tyres had become slicks, and we were unable to clear the mud from them.
 We found an area on higher ground where I carefully turned the vehicle around and headed back to Tibooburra.
-Note the mud stuck above the wheels.
+Note the mud that has stuck to the wheels.

 A quite strong breeze had now arisen, so we decided to stop for several hours.
 Instead of heading to Bourke, we chose to retrace our steps and return to Broken Hill.
 The breeze, combined with the sunshine, helped to dry out the road sufficiently for us to continue.
 We checked into a van park for the night.